atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 You can use this [sample AWS CloudFormation template](https://github.com/ckamps/infra-aws-vpc-multi-tier) to easily deploy your shared development network.

-Download the sample AWS CloudFormation template [infra-multi-tier-vpc.yml](https://raw.githubusercontent.com/ckamps/infra-aws-vpc-multi-tier/master/infra-vpc-multi-tier.yml) to your desktop.
+Download the sample AWS CloudFormation template [vpc-multi-tier.yml](https://raw.githubusercontent.com/aws-samples/vpc-multi-tier/master/vpc-multi-tier.yml) to your desktop.
+You can review the [README](https://github.com/aws-samples/vpc-multi-tier/blob/master/README.md) to understand the role of this template.

 Next, access the new Network AWS account: